pkoprov/Extract-points/README.md

 # Extract-points
-Fusion 360Script to extract points from surface of a BRep body
+Fusion 360 Script to extract points from surface of a BRep body